KazFarhan/PlantsFrind/README.md

 # PlantsFrind
-this is a plans app for detection of different types of plants
+this is a plant app for the detection of different types of plants